 9. Igor Kiss

-Tourist business (further in text as tourism) has important position in the Slovak national economy.
-Tourism as such provides great part of working places on the labour market and helps with improvement of national regions.
+Tourist business (hereafter tourism) has an important position in the Slovak national economy.
+Tourism provides a considerable number of jobs in the labour market and helps with the improvement of national regions.
 On the other hand, tourism has the worst position in the economy, regarding to the crisis time.
-Tourism is the first sector, that loses its consumers and is also the last sector gaining back its full strength.
+Tourism is the first sector that loses its consumers during an economic crisis and is often also the last sector to regain its full strength.

-The main aim of our study, is to give a theoretical and practical overview on the importance of the tourist business for the Slovak national economy, to show its share on the Slovak gross domestic product (GDP) and to show the main reasons, why is the performance of tourism falling, as well as to give our suggestion for restoring its strong position in national economy.
+The main aim of our study is to give a theoretical and practical overview of the importance of the tourist business for the Slovak national economy, to show its share on the Slovak gross domestic product (GDP) and to show the main reasons why the performance is falling.
+Additionally, we will make suggestions on restoring its strong position in the national economy.

 In the first section, we will show the position of tourism from the global and national point of view.
-In the second section, we will show the main problems, tourism is nowadays dealing with.
-In the third section, we will show the impact of crisis on the tourist sector, as well as the reaction on the global economic crisis in Czech Republic, Poland and Hungary.
+In the second section, we will show the main problems that are currently associated with tourism is nowadays dealing with.
+In the third section, we will show the impact of the crisis on the tourist sector, as well as the reaction on the global economic crisis in Czech Republic, Poland and Hungary.
 In the fourth part, we will use economic and statistical data to evaluate the potential impact of reduced value added tax (VAT) rate and the use of travel vouchers on the tourist sector, as well as on the Slovak national economy.

 10. Jakub Valcik